 - Aging teeth that have started to appear transparent

-Are you experiencing pain following a recent whitening procedure?
-We see emergencies same day!
+Are you experiencing sensitivity following a recent whitening procedure?
+We see emergencies the same day!